 We have also split “Project Settings” into 3 tabs — Manage Learners, Manage Emails, and Question Settings, so that Training / L&D Managers have greater granularity of control!

 Lastly, we added a folder system in the ArcLab Dashboard.
 This feature allows you to move projects to folders, so you can manage your various projects more easily and effectively.
 You also have the ability to rename, delete a folder and remove a project from a folder.

 K: “For sure!
-The folder system was something Claire and I discussed to be included for ArcLab’s UI/UX Refresh.
+The folder system was something Claire and I discussed being included for ArcLab’s UI/UX Refresh.
 We included it to provide users a way to manage their projects more efficiently by enabling them to further categorise their various projects and facilitate easier access.

 While the filter analytics by date was included to further enhance users’ experience when studying learners’ analytics by allowing them to view the calculated statistics (which learners completed the module, how many attempts did a learner take on a specific date, etc.) This also makes it easier to find specific learners that completed the module within a certain date, and help L&D managers segment users into cohorts for easier tracking.”

 J: “Thank you for sharing!
-Lastly, could you give us a sneak peak of what we can expect in the next update?”
+Lastly, could you give us a sneak peek of what we can expect in the next update?”